 The Images page is used to specify the servers where you will store image files for upgrading your nodes.
 You obtain images for your nodes by contacting Technical Support.
 Once you have the images, you can use an external server or use GigaVUE-FM as the image server.

-To access Images, click on the top navigation bar.
-On the left navigation pane, select System > Images.
+On the left navigation pane, click 🕸 to access Images and select System > Images.

 Internal Image Files